 Supreme Court: Cross Can Stay On Federal Land

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR legal affairs correspondent Nina Totenberg reports.

 NINA TOTENBERG: The challenge to the cross was brought by a retired Park Service assistant superintendent named Frank Buono, who was assigned to the Mojave Desert when it first opened.
 Buono continued to drive by the cross after he retired and, although a veteran and a mass-going Catholic himself, he was troubled.

 TOTENBERG: Defenders of religious monuments on public land called the decision a major victory.
 Here's Jay Sekulow of the conservative Center for Law and Justice.

 TOTENBERG: Unanswered in today's ruling is whether the government could constitutionally erect the cross itself on its own property.
 Also unresolved, notes University of Michigan law professor Douglas Laycock, is precisely what steps must be taken in this case to separate the government from the private display of the cross.

-Again, Douglas Laycock.
+TOTENBERG: Again, Douglas Laycock.

-Prof. LAYCOCK: My guess is on the remand, we'll get some of those things and we won't get all of them.
+LAYCOCK: My guess is on the remand, we'll get some of those things and we won't get all of them.
 What the government did here was a total sham, and if there are five of us to say a total sham is good enough, then that would have been the end of these cases.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.